go-compression/go-compression.github.io/site/algorithms/huffam-program.md

 ## General Implementation
 Push an array of huffman leaf objects containing each character and its associated frequency into a priority queue.
 To start building the tree, pop two leafs from the queue and assign them as the left and right leafs for a node.

-Using this new node, push the node into the priority qeuue.
+Using this new node, push the node into the priority queue.

 Continue this process until the size of the queue is 1.